Experts in Compensation Plan Design

 • Pro-forma economic modeling (minimal historical testing)

-• Roll-out training
+• Roll-out guidance

-• Development of simple Excel calculator
+• Development of an incentive calculator via Excel

 • 3 months of post-project support

-• Turnaround is approximately 4-6 weeks
+• Project turnaround is approximately 4-6 weeks

 The 1P1P Project includes: